LGaitanou/CO1111/notes.md

 Chinecherem Batholomew Nduka: Did CSS for the index.html page.
 Has not completed the Unit Testing.

 Nduka was tasked to complete the Unit Testing.

+Final Meeting:

+Nduka failed to complete the Unit Testing for the assignment, so Loizos had to do it.

+Final contributions to the assignment by each member are as follows:

+Loizos Gaitanou: Has writen all of the JavaScript code, created the name.html, the app.thml, the session.html and the leaderboard.html pages.
+Also did CSS for the pages.
+Did the Unit testing.

+Theodoulos Kappellos: Created the about.html page, contributed to the index.html page and also did CSS for the pages.
+Created the twitter page and handled the marketing for the assignment.
+Has completed the User Acceptance test plan and the usability assessment of the final app.

+Chinecherem Batholomew Nduka: Did CSS for the index.html page.